 Gentle massage Chamomile, Lavender, Peppermint, Rosemary or Clary Sage over the stomach or apply as a hot compress

 Add Eucalyptus, Lavender, Peppermint or Tea Tree oils to a hot bath at the first sign of illness.
-Can also be use in a steam inhalation
+Can also be used in a steam inhalation

 Lavender is the top tip for this common ailment.
 Also try Chamomile, Sandalwood and / or Ylang Ylang.
-Use in a warm bath at bedtime, in a massage, or in a vaporiser.
+Use in a warm bath at bedtime, in a massage, or a vaporizer.
 Try 2 drops of Lavender on a tissue, tucked under your pillow

-First thorough the juice of 1/4 of a lemon fruit in a teaspoon of honey.
-Then dilute with 30ml warm water until the honey is dissolve.
+First thorough the juice of 1/4 of lemon fruit in a teaspoon of honey.
+Then dilute with 30ml warm water until the honey is dissolved.
 Gargle with a small amount and spit out.

 Nausea & Vomiting

 Relieve symptoms with Lavender, Chamomile, Peppermint, Rose, or Sandalwood.
-Apply on a warm compress laid over the stomach, or gentle massage over the stomach area.
-Can also be use in a vaporiser.
+Apply on a warm compress laid over the stomach or gentle massage over the stomach area.
+It can also be used in a vaporizer.

 Lie flat and pinch the nostrils at the bridge of the nose.
 Put 2 drops of lemon and 1 drop of lavender onto a tissue and inhale

-First thorough mix the juice of 1/4 of an actual lemon (NOT THE OIL) in a teaspoon of honey.
-Then dilute with 30ml warm water until the honey is dissolve.
+First thorough mix the juice of 1/4 of actual lemon (NOT THE OIL) in a teaspoon of honey.
+Then dilute with 30ml warm water until the honey is dissolved.
 Gargle with a small amount and spit out or swallow as a warm drink.
-Also combine 1 drop of clove oil with 1 drop of tea tree oil and use in a carrier oil to massage into the external throat and chest area.
+Also, combine 1 drop of clove oil with 1 drop of tea tree oil and use it in a carrier oil to massage into the external throat and chest area.

 Thorough mix 3 drops of peppermint essential oil into 50ml of carrier oil such as sweet almond oil – use a teaspoon of this mixture and using a circular, clockwise motion, massage the tummy area to induce calm, reduce restlessness and ease any stomach-ache